travis-ci/docs-travis-ci-com/user/workers/container-based-infrastructure.md

 ## File system

-The container-based images use BTRFS.
+The container-based images use AUFS.

 ## Reporting issues